There are two types of time zones in Interana:

 What do I do about daylight savings?

 If you are running your own Interana cluster, you can use the admin command-line interface to update the query time zone to account for daylight savings time.
 You must do this twice a year.
-See Change the query time zone for more information.
+See How to change the query time zone with the CLI for more information.

 For Managed Service customers: our customer support team handles this for you.
 But feel free to contact us if you have any questions or concerns.